Abhishek-612/ARM-TrustZone-Memory-Security/README.md

-# OPTEE-Memory-Security
 # ARM-TrustZone-Memory-Security

-This repository is dedicated to an ongoing research in TrustZone Memory Vulnerabilities.
+This repository is dedicated to an ongoing research in TrustZone Memory Vulnerabilities on OPTEE-OS.
 More progress and details to be updated soon.